ericbets/danby/README.md

 Features
 --------
-* Bare minimum configuration required.
-* Uses helmet.js to set HTTP headers to sane defaults.
+* Bare minimum configuration required, uses helmet.js to set HTTP headers to sane defaults.
-* Proxy any number of grpc microservices to this webserver, as long as they have unique service names.
+* Proxy any number of microservices to this webserver, as long as they have unique grpc service names.

 Usage